SharePoint/sp-dev-docs/docs/general-development/accessibility-in-sharepoint.md

 ## Developing accessible apps and websites
 <a name="bkmk_DevAccessibleApps"> </a>

-As you design and build apps and solutions for SharePoint 2013, you should implement markup and code to support key accessibility scenarios, including keyboard accessibility, proper text contrast, and screen reading.
+As you design and build apps and solutions for SharePoint, you should implement markup and code to support key accessibility scenarios, including keyboard accessibility, proper text contrast, and screen reading.